rfitak/HouseWren_Transcriptome/read_processing.md

 # Cleaning the Raw Sequencing Reads
 This section will start with the raw sequencing data and perform a series a cleaning steps to prepare the sequences for the transcriptome assembly.
 The various steps include:
-1. Filtering low-quality reads, Trimming low-quality bases, adapter identification and removal
+1. Filtering low-quality reads, trimming low-quality bases, adapter identification and removal
     - Program: [fastp](https://github.com/OpenGene/fastp) for paired-end reads
 2. Correcting for sequencing errors
     - Program: [rcorrector](https://github.com/mourisl/Rcorrector)